Welcome to ABM Catering, our new school meals provider.

-Our nutritious school lunches are prepared in our on-site kitchen by qualified Accent Catering staff.
+Our nutritious school lunches are prepared in our on-site kitchen by qualified ABM Catering staff.
 Each half term a letter is sent to parents advising them of the forthcoming half term's cost of the lunches, which can be paid for on-line at anytime.
 Free school meals can be applied for via the Welfare Office.
 School meals cost £2.20 per day.

 Children can choose from a hot meal, vegetarian hot meal, alternating jacket potato/pasta or cold deli bar. or an extensive salad bar with a variety of salads and jacket potatoes with different toppings.
 A range of desserts, including fresh fruit is always available as is fresh bread and water.

 Click here for the Autumn Term lunch letter.

 For those pupils bringing a packed lunch to school, pupils should have a sturdy named box (no plastic bags please) for their lunch.
 No fizzy drinks or glass bottles are allowed.
 We urge parents to provide a nutritionally balanced packed lunch.